 Our Code Red Policy contains preventive measures to keep students and staff out of harm's way in the event of a school crisis.
-This policy pertains to any tragic, dangerous (uncontrollable strangers on campus, etc.) or criminal situation that is occurring or has occurred on campus or in close proximity to the campus.
-(A Code Red Drill is conducted as a practice measure each Semester, and discussed with students in order to keep them informed and aware in the event of a school crisis.)
-Due to the nature of an emergency situation, it is our intent to notify parents via email and text through our emergency communication system.
-This message will be sent from the administration.
+This policy pertains to any tragic, dangerous (uncontrollable strangers on campus, etc.), or criminal situation that is occurring or has occurred on campus or in close proximity to the campus.
+A Code Red Drill is conducted as a practice measure each Semester, and discussed with students in order to keep them informed and aware in the event of a school crisis.
+Due to the nature of an emergency situation, it is our intent to notify parents by email as soon as safety permits.